What you need to know:

 Unlike with LendKey’s refinancing options, you won’t be able to check rates without completing a full application and agreeing to a hard credit check.

-To qualify, you must attend an eligible school, and be a U.S. citizen or permanent resident in an eligible state.
-Additionally, you may be required to become a member of a credit union if you choose to accept a loan offer from that type of financial institution.
+To qualify, you must attend an eligible school and be a U.S. citizen or permanent resident in an eligible state.
+Additionally, the lender can require that you become a member of a credit union if you choose to accept a loan offer from that type of financial institution.

 As part of its financial review, LendKey requires an annual income of at least $24,000 to qualify without a cosigner.
-Even if you meet the minimum requirement, a creditworthy cosigner could help you qualify for better rates.
+Even if you meet the minimum requirement, a creditworthy cosigner could help you qualify for better rates or loan terms.

 Fortunately, there’s a cosigner release option available after 24 months of on-time payments with a satisfactory credit review.